r-shirani/IOT_research/README.md

 ## 🚀 Getting Started
 1. Connect sensors to Netduino or MicaZ boards.
-2. Set up cloud service or local database to store readings.
+2. Set up a cloud service or a local database to store readings.
 3. Upload code to the respective boards.
 4. Monitor and control using the provided web/mobile dashboard.

 ## 📄 License
-This project was completed as part of a university research paper.
-For academic or non-commercial use only.
+This project was completed as part of a university research paper, for academic or non-commercial use only.